3 Winter Art Projects Kids Love

 Winter art project activities for monessori classroom

-• Food coloring or mixing paint in the primary colors: red, blue, and yellow; or this Primary Mixing Kit
+• Food coloring or diluted paint in red, blue, and yellow

 primary mixing paints for kids art projects winter art idea